purpleidea/mgmt/docs/function-guide.md

 Probably not.
 You must assume that multiple copies of your function may be used at the same time.
 If they require a global variable, it's likely this won't work.
-Instead it's probably better to use a struct local variable if you need to store some state.
+Instead, it's probably better to use a struct local variable if you need to store some state.

 There might be some rare instances where a global would be acceptable, but if